sashetophizika/hyprscratch/README.md

 Terminal applications often all use the title of the terminal emulator.
 Usually the title can be set with the `--title` flag to differentiate them.

-If there are multiple scratchpads with the same initial title, this program just grabs the first one it finds.
+If there are multiple scratchpads with the same initial title, the program just grabs the first one it finds.

-Scratchpads don't have to be floating.
-This can also be used to just spawn a specific client, where the binding also hides it or grabs it from another workspace.
-Non-floating scratchpads are ignored by `clean`.